livestorejs/livestore/website/src/content/docs/reference/state-of-the-project.md

 While LiveStore is in alpha there can be two kinds of breaking changes:

 - Breaking API change
-- Storage format changes (whenever `liveStoreStorageCompatibilityVersion` is updated)
+- Storage format changes (whenever `liveStoreStorageFormatVersion` is updated)

 We try our best to minimize breaking changes and to provide a migration path whenever possible.